arjunMee/front-end-practices/customise product form/README.md

 ### About the project:

 This project is an attempt to build a responsive webpage that helps the client to customize a product before purchase it.
-Build with HTML, CSS, and JavaScript with the contribute of [arjunMee](https://github.com/arjunMee) and [Krishna Rowter](https://github.com/krowter).
+Build with HTML, CSS, and JavaScript with the contribution of [arjunMee](https://github.com/arjunMee) and [Krishna Rowter](https://github.com/krowter).

 ### Screenshot: